olikolokos/git/apsnet_and_nodejs_environment_for_ebs.md

 to access this server you'll have to  mail helpdesk with your public  ssh key, if you are using **Putty** ([Putty Download](http://the.earth.li/~sgtatham/putty/latest/x86/putty.exe)) you'll have to follow a few steps:

-First of all download [PuttyGen](http://the.earth.li/~sgtatham/putty/latest/x86/puttygen.exe) Execute generate a 1024 bits key like the image below
+First of all download [PuttyGen](http://the.earth.li/~sgtatham/putty/latest/x86/puttygen.exe) and execute generate a 1024 bits key like the image below

 ![](https://fbcdn-sphotos-g-a.akamaihd.net/hphotos-ak-xpa1/v/t1.0-9/10923627_921873291178791_5184804320464515594_n.jpg?oh=6819f19ec264efe57c2203c8883e875b&oe=5522539F&__gda__=1432331303_25cc43c0ae4cfffb183cb52a09d7d9f8)

-After generating the public, open Putty software and at the ssh section save you private and add it to Putty.
+After generating the public, open Putty software and at the ssh section insert your private key to "Private key file authentication" field.